elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 end
 ```

-On the surface, the bulk of this code dealing with formats looks like my Multiton example, albeit one that operates on anonymous Class objects.
+The bulk of this code looks like my Multiton example, albeit one that operates on anonymous Class objects.
 But instead of focusing on that detail, you should turn your attention to the `render()`, which is where the builder process comes in.

 Each time render is called, a new instance of an anonymous Format subclass is created, and then customized.
 The params attribute is set and the render method is called to return the finally constructed object, our output data.
 As long as each format object that is implements all the required steps, they can be used interchangeably, which is the key feature that the Builder pattern emphasizes.